[Last Updated: 29 April 2017]

 Probably some of you have read the story of famous herpetologist, Joe Slowinski.
-I say “the story” because he died from the bite of a juvenile many banded krait (Bungarus multicinctus) in northern Burma (Myanmar).
+I say “the story” because he died from the bite of a juvenile many banded krait (Bungarus multicinctus) in northern Burma (Myanmar) in 2001.

 In what ways was Joe reckless?
 In what ways was he brilliant?